Waterwitch

 Steel WW U/K for sale on the net.
 Anyone know which one she is?
 In Dartmouth.

-'Sai-lon' Ex 'Lucky duck' Gary has just sent these pics in, from West Yorkshire.
-She is a MkII with leeboards, undergoing renovation at Fallwood Marina, Bramley
+'Sai-lon' Ex 'Lucky Duck' Gary has just sent these pics in, from West Yorkshire.
+She is a MkII with leeboards, undergoing renovation at Falwood Marina, Bramley.
+Last we heard, she has gone from Falwood and we know not where, 2016.

 Left are various shots of 'Sai-lon'